consoledotdev/home/content/tools/server-monitoring.md

 purposes and are limited to 100 per host.
 [These are complex](https://docs.datadoghq.com/account_management/billing/custom_metrics/)
 and get expensive very quickly - pricing is only available by speaking to sales, which is a bad sign.
 As an engineer this is always frustrating.
-I don’t want to have to request a quote or chat to sales to get a sense for how much a tool is going to cost.
-Not listing a price probably means it’s expensive.
+I don't want to have to request a quote or chat to sales to get a sense for how much a tool is going to cost.
+Not listing a price probably means it's expensive.

 Datadog has so much functionality that you really can standardize your monitoring on it: servers, APIs, application performance monitoring, security,